abpframework/abp/docs/en/Blog-Posts/2022-01-11 v5_1_Release_Stable/POST.md

 ### The new ABP.IO design!

 We were working on a new design for the [abp.io](https://abp.io/) websites for a while.
 We are making the final touches; the new design will be live very soon.
-Here a screenshot from the design work:
+Here is a screenshot from the design work:

 ![new-abp-io-design](new-abp-io-design.png)